MsunM-cell/E-Dialect/README.md

 # E-Dialect
-The front-end code of easy dialect
+The front-end code of easy dialect!